TeeOkome/Pre-seeds-Program/README.md

    - **Professional development**: Enhancing research skills for various professional fields.
    - **Research Software Engineers (RSEs)**: Providing foundational knowledge of research for new hires, with the aim of acclimatising them to the new work environment.
    - **Other use cases**: Open to additional applications as the program evolves.

+Here's a revised README that conveys how contributors can help in a positive, collaborative manner, along with a clear roadmap:

+---

+# Pre-Openseeds Research Training Program

+Welcome to the Pre-Openseeds Research Training Program repository!
+This initiative is dedicated to making research training accessible and inclusive for diverse audiences, including aspiring researchers, citizen scientists, professionals, and more.

+## Project Overview

+The Pre-Openseeds program is evolving from an initial cohort-based concept into a flexible, modular structure.
+This allows us to cater to various learning needs and backgrounds, making research skills accessible to everyone.

+### Key Features

+1. **Modular Structure**: Standalone modules covering specific research aspects, allowing learners to tailor their learning experience.

+2. **Diverse Use Cases**:
+   - **Cohort-Based Training**: For those early in their research careers.
+   - **Citizen Science**: Empowering everyday individuals to participate in scientific research.
+   - **Professional Development**: Enhancing research skills across various fields.
+   - **Research Software Engineers**: Providing foundational skills for new hires.
+   - **Additional Applications**: Open to further expansion and customization.

+## How You Can Contribute

+We believe in the power of collaboration and invite you to join us in shaping this program.
+Here are some ways you can get involved:

+1. **Curriculum development**: Review existing content and/or contribute to creating new modules.
+2. **Funding**: Support the program financially or help us identify funding opportunities.
+3. **Grant writing**: Help us secure funding by writing or assisting with grant applications.
+4. **Partnerships**: Collaborate with us to deliver the course (in a cohort-based training or workshop format) or connect us with organisations and individuals who could benefit.
+5. **Hosting**: Host this program on your educational platform.
+7. **Publicity**: Spread the word about the program and its potential impact!

 ## Contact